Rod Taylor plays Jack Janiero -- an American -- in his first role in a

 of the script, having input behind the scenes, even directing some

-he did or not, the role is a perfect fit: a tough guy with a tender side; a
+And the role is a perfect fit: He's a tough guy with a tender side; a

 roustabout who is responsible, hard-working and loyal.